Article first published in August 2015, updated April 2019

 Many of our customers are choosing to hide the preheader text in the body of their emails to keep their offers above the fold.

 This simple trick can make a big impact on both the readability and design of your email:

 Use it as an extension of your subject line

-Given that the preheader text appears next to the email subject line, the two need to work together to tell a cohesive story rather than be thought about as two separate parts of your email campaign.
+Given that the preheader text appears next to the email subject line, the two need to work together to tell a cohesive story rather than be thought of as two separate parts of your email campaign.

-So when writing your preheader text, think about how it can be used as an extension of your subject line to appeal to people and get them to open the email.
+So, when writing your preheader text, think about how it can be used as an extension of your subject line to appeal to people and get them to open the email.